Yahoo Japan to buy minority stake in cryptocurrency exchange

 Yahoo Japan, which is also the country's biggest online auction site, said in a statement it would buy through a subsidiary a 40 percent stake in BitARG Exchange Tokyo, with services planned for launch in the autumn.

 Yahoo Japan did not give details of the value of the investment.
-But a person familiar with the matter said it would likely total 2 billion to 3 billion yen (13.06 million pounds to 19.59 million pounds).
+But a person familiar with the matter said it would likely total 2 billion to 3 billion yen ($18.6 million to $27.9 million).

-Shares in Yahoo Japan closed down 0.2 percent, against a 0.6 gain for the benchmark Nikkei average.
+Shares in Yahoo Japan closed down 0.2 percent, against a 0.6 gain for the benchmark Nikkei average <.N225>.

-That saw Monex join other mainstream financial services providers such as larger peer SBI Holdings Inc and messaging app operator Line Corp in looking to enter the cryptocurrency industry.
+That saw Monex join other mainstream financial services providers such as larger peer SBI Holdings Inc <8473.T> and messaging app operator Line Corp <3938.T> in looking to enter the cryptocurrency industry.

 (Reporting by Thomas Wilson and Yoshiyasu Shida)